dsohk/rancher-devsecops-workshop/docs/part-4.md

 We are now ready to Configure our Git Repo

-To configure Git Reop, click on `Create` in Git Repos page in Continous Delivery.
-Provide details to complete the form page.

-Branch Name: NOTE Branche Name is `main` and not `master`
+Note: Branche Name is `main` and not `master`

-Sample output of the GitRepo configuration
+Sample output of the GitRepo configuration below

 ![Rancher UI](./images/part4-configure-git-repo-config.png)